KyleWard0525/GforceMonitor/README.md

 # G-Force Monitor
 A device that utilizes LEDs to visualize the g-force one is experiencing.
 It is primarily being designed for use in vehicles that are often subjected to extreme forces, such as race cars.

-The project is written in MicroPython, a condensed form of python capable of being run on the Raspberry Pi Pico.

 # Hardware
 - Waveshare 10-DOF Inertial Measurement Unit (IMU)
 - Raspberry Pi Pico